 Generally speaking, drugs can be delivered into the human body through different means of administration.
 Among these means, injection and oral delivery are the most commonly used.
 However, the injection cannot be easily conducted by patients themselves because it requires trained personnel and may introduce pain during the injection step.
 The oral delivery sometimes is not effective as the pharmacological action of medicines could be affected by the internal digestion system, thus protein and DNA targeting drugs have a poor absorption rate.
-To overcome these drawbacks, transdermal drug delivery through microelectromechanical systems (MEMS) based microneedles has drawn much attention recently.
-The oral delivery through microelectromechanical systems (MEMS) based microneedles has drawn much attention recently.
+To overcome these drawbacks, transdermal drug delivery through microelectromechanical systems (MEMS) based microneedles has drawn much attention recently.3-7

-In order to penetrate the skin's outmost layer (i.e., stratum corneum, SC) for effective application of drug delivery approaches, microneedles made by various materials, including silicon, stainless steel, titanium, tantalum, inckel, and ceramics, have been investigated.
+In order to penetrate the skin's outmost layer (i.e., stratum corneum, SC) for effective application of drug delivery approaches, microneedles made by various materials, including silicon, stainless steel, titanium, tantalum, nickel, and ceramics, have been investigated.
 These materials are frequently used to offer the required mechanical strength for microneedles, which need to be inserted and to penetrate the skin in order to reach the desired tissues.
 Although microneedles can be fabricated into sharp shape for the easier penetration, such microneedles are prone to be damaged during the insertion process due to their frangibility.
-In the skin in order to reach the desired tissues.